cbkow/umpv/README.md

 ![umpv main image](images/umpv_001.jpg)

-**umpv** is a user-friendly interface for **mpv**, specifically designed as a simple video player for postproduction.
+**umpv** is a user-friendly interface for **mpv** on Windows, specifically designed as a simple video player for postproduction.
 No installation is necessary—just download the latest release and launch umpv.exe.

 Including:
 - Drag and drop video loading.